xarray-contrib/xarray-indexes/docs/builtin/pdindex.md

 ### Set indexes for non-dimension coordinates

-Xarray does not automatically create such index for non-dimension coordinates like the "season (time)" coordinate added below.
+Xarray does not automatically create an index for non-dimension coordinates like the "season (time)" coordinate added below.

 ```{code-cell} python
 ds_air.coords["season"] = ds_air.time.dt.season